golsonallen/ffn-Tutorial/README.md

 # ffn Tutorial

-This tutorial explains some of the useful comeponents of the ffn library (Financial Functions for Python) and how to use them.
+This tutorial explains some of the useful components of the ffn library (Financial Functions for Python) and how to use them.
 The library provides visualizations, statistics, calculations, and other utilities.

 ## Prerequisites
 Install the ffn library with either